jundalisay/superb/content/en/research/mohammad/quran/sura-083.md

 ---
 title: "THE DEFRAUDERS (al-Mutaffifin)"
-heading: "Chapter 83a of the Quran Simplified"
+heading: "Sura 83a of the Quran Simplified"
-date: 2021-11-10
+date: 2021-09-28
 image: "/covers/quran.jpg"
 description: "This is the Book in which there is no doubt, a guide for the righteous."
-linkb: /research/mohammad/quran/
+linkb: /research/mohammad/quran/sura-081
 linkbtext: "Index"
-linkf: /research/mohammad/quran/
+linkf: /research/mohammad/quran/sura-084
 linkftext: "Index"
 ---

-Woe to the defrauders.
+{{< s v="1-3" >}}

-When they take a measure from people, they take in full.
+The defrauders are those who take a full measure from people.

-{{< s v="3" >}}  But when they measure or weigh to others, they cheat.{{< s v="4" >}}  Do these not know that they will be resurrected for a Great Day when mankind will stand before the Lord of the World?
+- But when they measure or weigh to others, they cheat.

-7. Not at all.
-The record of the wicked is in Sijjeen.
+- Woe to them!

-8. But how can you know what Sijjeen, a numerical book, is?
+{{< s v="7" >}} The record of the wicked is in Sijjeen, a numerical book.

 When our Our revelations are recited to the sinful aggressor, he says, “Legends of the ancients.”

-14. Their hearts have become corroded by what they used to earn.
+- Their hearts have become corroded by what they used to earn.

-15. On that Day, they will be screened from their Lord and will roast in Hell.
+{{< s v="15" >}} On that Day:
-It will be said, “This is what you used to deny.”
+- they will roast in Hell.
-18. The record of the righteous is in Elliyyeen.
+- It will be said, “This is what you used to deny.”

-19. But how can you know what Elliyyoon, a numerical book, is?
+{{< s v="18" >}} The record of the righteous is in Elliyyeen, a numerical book.

 21. Witnessed by those brought near. the righteous will be amid bliss.
 23. On thrones, looking on.

 24. You will recognize on their faces the radiance of bliss.
 25. They will be given to drink a sealed wine. seal is musk—this is what compet- itors should compete for.

 27. Its mixture is of Tasneem.

 28. A spring from which those brought near drink.
 29. Those who committed crimes used to laugh at those who believed.